Eaternity/eaternity-website/_posts/blog/2017-12-20-smart-chefs-restaurant-analysis.md

 <br /><a style="float:right" href="/foodprint/vita-score#nutrition">Learn more.</a>

 <br />
-### Health Score
+### Vita Score

 - Only 3% of all meals had enough whole grains in it as opposed to 40% of meals had enough vegetables.
-- The most important factors to improve the Health Score are to increase the amount of whole grain products, nuts & seeds and fruits and to reduce the amount of salt and calories.
+- The most important factors to improve the Vita Score are to increase the amount of whole grain products, nuts & seeds and fruits and to reduce the amount of salt and calories.

 <br /><a style="float:right" href="/foodprint/vita-score">Learn more.</a>